-XVII.
+XIX.
 STUDENT ADVISORY BOARD (SAB) REPORT

 Chairman Scott asked each president to introduce his or her respective students to the Board.
 The SAB chairperson reported to the Board.
-The SAB report included a welcome and a written report distributed to the Regents covering topics such as student service fees, educational accessibility, affordability, teaching methods, and public policy.
+The SAB report included a welcome and a written report distributed to the Regents covering topics such as campus safety, food insecurity, education accessibility, and president searches.